 Note: This feature is currently only available for schools using Google Apps for Education on the Summit Learning Platform.
-If your school uses Microsoft Office 365, please contact us and we'll help set up document sharing.
+We are unable to support document sharing for schools using Microsoft Office 365 at this time.

-On the Summit Learning Platform, students complete their work in Google Docs.
+On the Summit Learning Platform, students complete some of their work in Google Sheets and Slides.
 By default, only the teacher who assigns the document and the student working on the document can access it.
 You may want other teachers to be able to see student work:

-- If mentors want to check in with students on their work
+- If mentors wish to check in with students on their work

 If you're the Google admin for your school: